d3sformal/debug-infra-gentests/notes/00-progress-updates.md

 * [library interface](../sandbox/00-clang-ast/inject-w-library/lib/include/funTrace.hpp)
 * [AST rewriter](../sandbox/00-clang-ast/cpy-to-llvm-project/clang-tools-extra/ast-injection-with-lib/AstInjection.cpp)
 * [test program - raw](../sandbox/00-clang-ast/instr-rapid-iter/test-program.cpp)
-* to perform instrumentation, run either `ftrace-program-instr.sh` for function tracing or `program-instr.sh` for parameter tracing (in `sandbox/00-clang-ast/instr-rapid-iter/working` directory)
+* to perform instrumentation, run either [`ftrace-program-instr.sh`](../sandbox/00-clang-ast/instr-rapid-iter/working/ftrace-program-instr.sh) for function tracing or [`program-instr.sh`](../sandbox/00-clang-ast/instr-rapid-iter/working/program-instr.sh) for parameter tracing

 The only positive compared to a custom LLVM IR pass would be the ability to easily differentiate between built-in/library/`#include`d functions from "user" functions.

 ## Runtime overhead and possible speedup by recording in two passes

 It might come in handy to perform a two-phase execution before test-case generation:
-1. Run Function Tracing Instrumented code - generates simply put a list of called (and exited) functions
+1. Run Function Tracing Instrumented code - generates a list of called (and exited) functions
-    * then let developer select a funciton whose input values should be recorded
+    * **then let user select** a funciton whose input values should be recorded
 2. Run Function Argument Recording Instrumented code - no user interaction needed
-3. Run Function Unit-Testing code using recorded Arguments
+3. Run Function Unit-Testing code using recorded arguments

 This introduces a overhead of recompilation for each different function to be examined.
 Results could be cached though or the instrumentation could be "conditional" based on a function identifier.